Interstellar-Network/Interstellar-Book/src/M5_demo_tutorial.md

-## Start The demo

-## 1. Launch Android App
+## 4. Launch Android App
 Swipe from bottom to top and click on `Wallet Interstellar`

 <img src="./fig/SelectAndroidApp.png" alt="wallet menu"  width="120"/>

-## 2. Send a Currency and wait for the Transaction confirmation screen to validate the transaction
+## 5. Send a Currency and wait for the Transaction confirmation screen to validate the transaction

-### 3.1 Select currency and contact
+### 6.1 Select currency and contact
 Following is an explicit video showing how to send a curency to a contact on SEND screen.

 <img src="./fig/Send_Currency_Demo.gif" alt="wallet menu"  width="300"/>

-### 3.2 Click on the blue Check icon
+### 6.2 Click on the blue Check icon

-### 3.3 Wait for the transaction validation screen to appear and type the two-digits one-time-code
+### 6.3 Wait for the transaction validation screen to appear and type the two-digits one-time-code

-### 3.4 check Toast message order
+### 6.4 check Toast message order
 - Processing...
 - Registered
 - [error] No circuits available after 10s; exiting!